hydrobeam/website/content/tech/emacs_setup.md

 You can try searching for either a specific keybind or package name.

 For describing / learning more about commands (examples, docs etc...), try <kbd>SPC h k</kbd> and typing <kbd>SPC .</kbd> to learn more about the `find-file` function.

-Next, try looking at a description for the `doom-font` variable with <kbd>SPC h v</kbd>.
+Next, try looking at the description for the `doom-font` variable with <kbd>SPC h v</kbd>.
-Here you'll see documentation about how Doom configures your font.
-Which makes for a good segue about learning how to configure Doom!
+Here you'll see documentation and examples about how Doom configures your font.
+Which makes for a good segue about learning how to configure Doom Emacs!

 ## Understanding Your Config